Unapologetic: Singles

 "Pour It Up" was solicited to urban radio as the album's third single in the United States on 8 January 2013.
 The song debuted on the US Billboard Hot 100 at number 90, eventually reaching a top twenty peak of number 19.
 "Pour It Up" additionally charted on multiple sub-charts in the country including number one and six on the Hot R&B/Hip-Hop Airplay and Hot R&B/Hip-Hop Songs charts, and number 47 on the Hot Dance Club Songs chart.
 It also made appearances in other countries such as Canada, France and the UK.
 A remix of "Pour It Up" was later distributed with rap verses from American rappers Young Jeezy, Rick Ross, Juicy J, and T.I.
 On 2 October 2013, an accompanying music video was released to Rihanna's official Vevo account after several delays.

 "Right Now" was released as the fourth single from the album and was sent to contemporary hit radio in the United States on 28 May 2013.
 Upon the release of Unapologetic, the song charted at number one on the US Billboard Hot Dance Club Songs chart and number seven on the UK Dance Chart.

-"What Now" was released as the fifth single from the album in selected countries; it has peaked at number 21 and 13 in Australia and New Zealand respectively.
+"What Now" was released as the fifth single from the album in selected countries; it peaked at number 21 and 13 in Australia and New Zealand respectively.
 The single also appeared on the singles charts of France, United Kingdom and Belgium.
 On 29 August 2013, a promotional digital remix EP of "What Now" was released exclusively to Beatport.
 "What Now" officially impacted US rhythmic radio on 24 September 2013, and later impacted on Top 40/Mainstream radio on 1 October 2013.
 The song's accompanying music video was released to Vevo on 15 November 2013.

-"Jump" was issued to Australian radio on 24 January 2014, as the fifth single in Australia and sixth overall.
+"Jump" was serviced to Australian radio on January 24, 2014, as the album's sixth and final single.